Best Italian Coastal Towns You Won’t Want to Miss

 9. Portofino

 Portofino is located in the Liguria region of Italy.
 It’s a beautiful coastal town with colorful buildings, blue waters, and a picturesque harbor.
-It’s a popular tourist destination because of its gorgeous views and peaceful atmosphere.
+Because of its gorgeous views and peaceful atmosphere, it’s a popular tourist destination.

 The best time to visit Portofino is during the summer months when you can enjoy the hot sunshine, take a boat ride around the harbor, or relax on the beach.
 It’s a great place to relax and enjoy the beautiful scenery!

-Suggested Reading: If you’re considering buying a boat and would like to give it a memorable Italian name, check out our guide featuring 175 Italian boat names.
+Considering buying a boat and would like to give it a memorable Italian name?
+Check out our guide featuring 175 Italian boat names.
 From classic to quirky, you’re sure to find a name that suits your style.

 10. Riccione